 In Bicknell, just 8.03% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.

 The most common language spoken in Bicknell is English.
-Other important languages spoken here include Portuguese and African languages.
+Other important languages spoken here include Polish and Greek.